-3.2.1 Monitoring the Health Insurance Market

-Size of the Market
+3.2.1 Monitoring the Health Insurance Market Size of the Market

 The health insurance market is the largest non-life insurance market in Ireland.
-Premium income in 2017 was €2.66bn compared to €2.53bn in 2016.
-Of the total, €146m was accounted for by Restricted Membership Undertakings.
-Premiums per person rose by an average of 3.7% in 2017 (0.3% in 2016).
+Premium income in 2018 was €2.85bn compared to €2.66bn in 2017.
+Of the total, €152m was accounted for by Restricted Membership Undertakings.
+Premiums per person fell by an average of 0.8% in 2018 (+3.7% in 2017).

-The number insured at the end of 2017 in the health insurance market was 2.17m (including children), which represented 45% of the population.
-Numbers insured in December 2017 were 1.0% higher than 12 months previously, with demand rising against the background of a growing economy (See Appendix A, Table 1).
-Numbers insured ceased falling in the third quarter of 2014 following the deep recession in the 2009 to 2012 period.
-The peak in numbers insured was 2.30m at the end of 2008 (51% of population).
+The number insured at the end of 2018 in the health insurance market was 2.22m (including children), which represented 45% of the population.
+Numbers insured in December 2018 were 2.1% higher than 12 months previously, with demand rising against the background of a growing economy (See Appendix A, Table 1).
+Numbers insured have been rising since late 2014 following the deep recession in the 2009 to 2012 period.
+The peak in numbers insured was 2.3m at the end of 2008 (51% of population).
 The population has been increasing by approximately 1% per annum since early 2015.

 The average age of the population is increasing and the percentage of the population in the oldest age cohorts is steadily rising, which is leading to an increased demand for healthcare.
 The proportion of the population with health insurance varies significantly by age and the proportions in the oldest age groups are rising faster than the average.
-Consequently, the percentage of the insured population aged over 60 has increased by 0.7% per annum since 2009 and was 21.9% at end 2017.
+Consequently, the percentage of the insured population aged over 60 has increased by 0.6% per annum since 2009 and was 22% at end 2018.
 Both trends (ageing of the population and faster ageing of the part of the population with health insurance) are expected to continue for the medium term.